LuciusCao/CoolStuff/README.md

 # CoolStuff
-some cool stuff in this repo
+some cool stuffs in this repo